violet120/Frontend_Mentor/qr_code_component/README.md

 ## Acknowledgments

-Thank you Frontend Mentor for providing the challenge!
+Thanks to [Frontend Mentor](https://www.frontendmentor.io/) for the challenge